fabian-gubler/bachelor-thesis/README.md

 - [ ] Read Fowler's work and take notes
 - [ ] Develop Hypotheses

-# Completed Tasks
+# Completed parts of the Project
-The following lists the parts that are fully completed.
+The following lists the milestones that are already achieved.